if-ai/BAGEL/README.md

 ## FAQ

 ### 1. VRAM Requirements
-VRAM requirements vary significantly based on the model version and precision:
+VRAM requirements vary significantly based on the model precision you select in the BAGEL Model Loader:

-- **Original BAGEL-7B-MoT (bfloat16, `.safetensors`)**: The official recommendation for generating a 1024×1024 image is over 80GB GPU memory.
+- **Original BAGEL-7B-MoT (bfloat16, `ema.safetensors`)**: The official recommendation for generating a 1024×1024 image is over 80GB GPU memory.
   - **Single GPU**: A100 (40GB) takes approximately 340-380 seconds per image.
   - **Multi-GPU**: 3 RTX3090 GPUs (24GB each) complete the task in about 1 minute.
-- **Compressed Model (DFloat11, `.safetensors`)**: Using the DFloat11 version requires only 22GB VRAM and can run on a single 24GB GPU, with peak memory usage around 21.76GB (A100) and generation time of approximately 58 seconds.
+- **Compressed Model (DFloat11, bfloat16)**: Using the DFloat11 version requires only 22GB VRAM and can run on a single 24GB GPU, with peak memory usage around 21.76GB (A100) and generation time of approximately 58 seconds.
 (This refers to a specific version, check model card for details).
-- **FP8 Model (`.safetensors`)**: The [BAGEL-7B-MoT-FP8 model by meimeilook](https://huggingface.co/meimeilook/BAGEL-7B-MoT-FP8/tree/main) aims to reduce VRAM further.
-This is loaded by selecting "fp8..." precision in the BAGEL Model Loader node. *Note: Currently not fully compatible with these nodes.*
+- **FP8 Model (`ema-FP8.safetensors`)**: The [BAGEL-7B-MoT-FP8 model by meimeilook](https://huggingface.co/meimeilook/BAGEL-7B-MoT-FP8/tree/main) aims to reduce VRAM further.
+Select "fp8_e4m3fn" precision in the BAGEL Model Loader to use this variant.
+Place the `ema-FP8.safetensors` file in your main `models/bagel/BAGEL-7B-MoT/` directory.
-- **INT8 Safetensors Model (`model_int8.safetensors`)**: The [BAGEL-7B-MoT-INT8 by Gapeleon](https://huggingface.co/Gapeleon/bytedance_BAGEL-7B-MoT-INT8/tree/main) also provides `model_int8.safetensors`.
-This can be loaded by selecting "int8" precision in the BAGEL Model Loader node.
+- **INT8 Safetensors Model (`model_int8.safetensors`)**: The [BAGEL-7B-MoT-INT8 by Gapeleon](https://huggingface.co/Gapeleon/bytedance_BAGEL-7B-MoT-INT8/tree/main) provides `model_int8.safetensors`.
+Select "int8" precision in the BAGEL Model Loader to use this variant.
+Place the `model_int8.safetensors` file in your main `models/bagel/BAGEL-7B-MoT/` directory.
 It offers reduced VRAM compared to bfloat16.
 - **INT8 GGUF Model**: The GGUF version from the same repository offers significant VRAM reduction and is designed for broader hardware compatibility (e.g., CPU inference, different GPU architectures) when used with a GGUF-specific loader. *Note: These ComfyUI-BAGEL nodes do not directly load GGUF files; use a separate GGUF loader node for those.*

 For more details on the original model's VRAM, visit the [GitHub issue](https://github.com/ByteDance-Seed/Bagel/issues/4).

-### 2. Quantized Versions (FP8, INT8)
+### 2. Model File Organization
-- **FP8 (`.safetensors`)**: An FP8 version ([meimeilook/BAGEL-7B-MoT-FP8](https://huggingface.co/meimeilook/BAGEL-7B-MoT-FP8/tree/main)) is available.
-Select the "fp8..." precision in the BAGEL Model Loader.
-It is not yet fully compatible with these custom nodes.
-- **INT8 (`.safetensors`)**: An INT8 version is available, for example, `model_int8.safetensors` from [Gapeleon/bytedance_BAGEL-7B-MoT-INT8](https://huggingface.co/Gapeleon/bytedance_BAGEL-7B-MoT-INT8/tree/main).
-Select the "int8" precision in the BAGEL Model Loader for these files.
-- **INT8 (GGUF)**: A GGUF version from the same Gapeleon repository is also available.
-This format is recommended for users seeking the lowest VRAM and widest compatibility (including CPU) but requires a GGUF-specific loader node, not the ones provided in this package.
+All precision variants of BAGEL use the **same directory** (`models/bagel/BAGEL-7B-MoT/`) and share configuration files:

+- **Shared Files**: Configuration files (`llm_config.json`, `vit_config.json`, `ae.safetensors`, etc.) are identical across all precisions
+- **Precision-Specific Files**: Only the weight files differ:
+  - `ema.safetensors` for bfloat16 (default)
+  - `ema-FP8.safetensors` for FP8
+  - `model_int8.safetensors` for INT8
+- **GGUF Separation**: GGUF models use a completely different format and should be placed in a separate directory (e.g., `models/gguf/`) for use with GGUF-compatible loaders.

+### 3. Precision Selection
+In the BAGEL Model Loader node:
+- Select **"bfloat16"** to use `ema.safetensors` (default, highest quality)
+- Select **"fp8_e4m3fn"** to use `ema-FP8.safetensors` (reduced VRAM)
+- Select **"int8"** to use `model_int8.safetensors` (further reduced VRAM)

+The loader will automatically look for the appropriate weight file in the same directory.

-### 3. Flash Attention
+### 4. Flash Attention
 Flash Attention is recommended for faster inference, especially on compatible NVIDIA GPUs.
 See the "Flash Attention Installation" section for setup instructions.
 Remember to match Python, CUDA, and PyTorch versions.

-### 4. NameError: 'Qwen2Config' is not defined
+### 5. NameError: 'Qwen2Config' is not defined
 This issue is likely related to environment or dependency problems, or an incorrect installation of the BAGEL model components.
 Ensure all dependencies from `requirements.txt` are installed and the model files are correctly placed.
 For more information, refer to [this GitHub issue](https://github.com/neverbiasu/ComfyUI-BAGEL/issues/7).

-### 5. Future GGUF Support
+### 6. Future GGUF Support
 Support for GGUF model versions (like the INT8 GGUF) is planned for a future update to these custom nodes.
 This will allow for easier use of quantized models with potentially lower VRAM requirements.
 *Correction: While GGUF is a popular format, these BAGEL nodes are primarily focused on the `.safetensors` based model structure.
 For GGUF, please use dedicated GGUF loader nodes available in the ComfyUI ecosystem.*